ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

    In the final session, the team performs a detailed sorting and prioritisation of all items proposed for the sprint.
 This stage considers constraints such as the number of staff available, the complexity of tasks, and the team’s understanding of each topic.
 This focused session ensures the sprint plan is realistic, achievable, and tailored to the team's capacity and expertise.

 By breaking the sprint planning into these three distinct parts, we aim to improve preparation, reduce uncertainty, and optimise the time spent in planning.
 This approach also ensures that the team is well-prepared to tackle the sprint's tasks with clear expectations and a shared understanding.

+### **🧪 Emergency Sprint Planning**

+In the event that we complete our sprint goal, and we have insufficient stories in the sprint backlog during a sprint we can call and emergency sprint planning session.

+If an emergency planning session is called we should agree as a team whether to hold the session.
+We may want to consider risk or other stories from the backlog in the first instance.

+The emergency planning will be a scalled down version of sprint planning, but follow the same format.

 ### **✅ Firebreak Sprint Planning**